acwatt/beecensus/README.md

    to check for the presence of bee boxes (returns: True/False).
    If an image is identified to have bee boxes, pass image to ML2; skip otherwise.

+   *Update: Classification models do not report to do well on small objects, but modified object detection Faster R-CNN models seem to be the standard in small-object detection (Yun et al., 2018).
+So seems that we might combine this and the next step.*

+   Alternatively, we could chop the larger image into smaller sections and feed that to the binary classifier.
+We would need to encode the math to calculate the lat-lon of each smaller image.

 1. (ML2) Apply an object identifier to the image to find the group of bee boxes in 1200'x1200' image (returns: bounding